Phase shift-cavity ring down spectroscopy in linear and active fiber cavities for sensing applications at 1550 nm: Introduction

 \section{Introduction}

-Phase shift-cavity ring down spectroscopy (PS-CRDS) is a multipass sensitive technique independent of the source intensity fluctuations.
+Phase shift-cavity ring down spectroscopy (PS-CRDS), also called as cavity attenuated phase shift spectroscopy (CAPS) is a multipass sensitive technique independent of the source intensity fluctuations.
 In PS-CRDS, a CW laser source is sinusoidally modulated at an angular frequency, $\omega$, and is injected into a cavity.
 The output of the cavity has a phase-shift, $\phi$, compared to the input.
-The phase shift is directly related to the cavity ring down time, $\tau$, as, $tan\phi =-\omega\tau$ \cite{berden2009cavity}.
+The phase shift is directly related to the cavity ring down time, $\tau$, as, $tan\phi =-\omega\tau$ \cite{herbelin1981, berden2009cavity}.
 The change in the ring down time as a function of losses in a sample filled cavity can then be utilized for various sensing applications.
 For example, PS-CRDS has been utilized in numerous sensing applications for detecting gases and particles, including nitrogen dioxide \cite{kebabian2008practical}, oxygen \cite{engeln1996phase}, ethene \cite{grilli2010phase}, acetylene \cite{hovde2015phase}, peroxy, organic nitrates \cite{sadanaga2016thermal}, and soot particles ejecting from $V2527$ aircraft engine \cite{yu2011direct}.
 All of these applications utilize free space cavities for detection purposes.

 Being a highly sensitive technique, PS-CRDS is highly attractive for chemical identification and biosensing applications.
 However, free space cavities are not suitable for liquid phase applications, primarily for a couple of reasons.
 One, the cavity becomes highly unstable due to the misalignment of optics, contamination, and the liquid inside the cavity.
 Second, the cavity mirrors degrade over time due to continuous contact with the liquid \cite{vallance2014cavity, thompson2017cavity}.
 To minimize the impact of these issues, researchers have looked over various cavity designs in terms of Brewster cavities, thin sample cells, and liquid jets inside the cavity \cite{Rushworth_2012}.
 Nevertheless, the cavity instability problem is not entirely solved, and the overall designs are also highly complicated for developing a viable liquid phase PS-CRDS sensor with free space cavities \cite{thompson2017cavity}.